nero-dv/cleaning/README.md

 Ensure that the environment variables are correctly set in your .env file, and run the script to manage your dataset efficiently.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0 license.
 See the LICENSE file for details.

 ## Contributing
 Contributions are welcome!
 Please create an issue or submit a pull request.